Build a receiver

 }

-The resource semantic conventions also have prescriptive attribute names and well-known values to represent telemetry generation entities that are common and applicable across different domains like compute unit, environment and others.
+The resource semantic conventions also have prescriptive attribute names and well-known values to represent telemetry generation entities that are common and applicable across different domains such as compute unit, environment and others.

-So, when you look at the BackendSystem entity, it has fields representing Operating System related information and Cloud related information, and we will use the attribute names and values prescribed by the resource semantic convention to represent that information on its Resource.
+For the BackendSystem entity, it has fields representing information relating to Operating System and Cloud.
+We will use the attribute names and values specified by the resource semantic convention to represent this information on its Resource.

-All the resource semantic convention attribute names and well known-values are kept within the /semconv/v1.9.0/generated_resource.go file within the Collector’s GitHub project.
+All the resource semantic convention attribute names and well known-values are kept in the /semconv/v1.9.0/generated_resource.go file in the Collector GitHub project.

-Let’s create a function to read the field values from an BackendSystem instance and write them as attributes into a pcommon.Resource instance.
+Let’s create a function to read the field values from a BackendSystem instance and write them as attributes into a pcommon.Resource instance.
 Open the tailtracer/model.go file and add the following function:

 func fillResourceWithBackendSystem(resource *pcommon.Resource, backend BackendSystem){